 The Risk Management Plan (RMP) is updated.
 Both the Summary of Product Characteristics (SPC) and RMP are included in the Marketing Authorisation Application (MAA) dossier.

-The MAA dossier is assembled following the Common Technical Document format (CTD, link to CTD) that eliminates the need for the applicant to reformat the information for submission to the different ICH regulatory authorities and allows for electronic submission (ICH M2 EWG).
+The MAA dossier is assembled following the Common Technical Document format (CTD,) that eliminates the need for the applicant to reformat the information for submission to the different ICH regulatory authorities and allows for electronic submission (ICH M2 EWG).
 In July 2003, the CTD became the mandatory format for new drug applications in the EU and Japan, and the strongly recommended format of choice for NDAs submitted to the FDA, US.

 The CTD is organised into five modules.
 Module 1 is region specific, for administrative information and prescribing information (SPC, Labelling and Package Leaflet (insert), Consultation with Target Patient Groups etc.).
 Modules 2, 3, 4 and 5 are common for all regions.
 CMC on Drug Substance and Drug Product is in Quality (Module 3).
 Nonclinical (pharmacology, pharmacokinetics and toxicology) is in Safety (Module 2 and Module 4).
 Clinical (biopharmaceutics, pharmacology, efficacy, safety and benefits/risks conclusions) is in Efficacy (Module 2 and Module 5).